 Virtual Private Networks are also used to extend a company’s private network facilitating the employees to work from a remote location and still have access to the company’s resources.

 VPN network can also be used to bypass geographical boundaries to gain access to blocked services or use the internet in places where the federal organizations have implemented network restrictions for the general public.
+Also check our related articles on list of open source VPNs that you can use in 2022.

 Tor Vs VPN: Wrapping Up